You want smart political talk without the meltdowns?

 They're not going to feel better.

-They're just your presence is comfort.
+Your presence is comfort.

-Your presence, you know, the flowers you send, the memories you share, whatever it happens to be, it just it's awkward, it's hard, it's difficult, because you know these people are suffering.
+Your presence, you know, the flowers you send, the memories you share, whatever it happens to be.

-You know, I mean, you'd have to be pure evil to want to add more pressure or to a situation like that.
+You know, I mean, you'd have to be pure evil to want to add more pressure to a situation like that.

 I mean, I don't even know what to say.

-I I just don't.
+I just don't.

 It's a fundraising email that they sent out.

-And somebody just happened to send it to me, and I'm looking at this and I'm saying, really?
+And I'm looking at this and I'm saying, really?

-And you're doubting this is about politics.
+And you're doubting this is about politics?

 We've got it on audio.

-So let's play it.
+Let's play it.

 Why are you joking about tax cuts when you should be talking about treason?